NittanyLion/Grumps.jl/docs/src/objects.md

 ## Data storage options

 The default data storage options are sensible, but some space can be saved by tinkering with the settings.
-However, the only parameter that is worth changing is σ2, which is the variance of ξ, the product level error term.
+The only parameter that is worth changing in the first version of `DataOptions` is σ2, which is the variance of ξ, the product level error term.
 This is of no relevance for two-stage estimators like unpenalized mle.

+The second version of `DataOptions` is more flexible.
+The first argument allows the user to specify a variance matrix for $ξ$ to be used in the construction of the product level moment component of the objective function.
+This choice is irrelevant in an exactly identified system.
+In an overidentified system it does not matter for consistency, asymptotic normality, conformance, or the convergence rate of the estimators provided that it is positive definite and fixed.
+It can affect efficiency.
+The second argument allows the user to specify how standard errors should be computed and also causes Grumps to compute an estimate of $V \xi$ that can be used as an input into a second stage.
 ```@docs
 DataOptions()
+VarξInput{T}
+VarξHomoskedastic
+VarξHeteroskedastic
+VarξClustering
+VarξUser
 ```

 ## Standard error options

-**stub**
+By default, Grumps computes standard errors for all coefficients.
+This option allows one to change that.
+For instance, standard errors may not be needed for all elements of $\delta$.
 ```@docs
 StandardErrorOptions()
 ```